luntergroup/octopus/website/docs/guides/models/individual.md

 ---
 id: individual
-title: individual
+title: Individual
 ---

-The `individual` calling model is used to call germline variants in a single sample of known ploidy.
-It is the simplest model.
+The `individual` calling model is used to call germline variants in a single sample with known ploidy.
+It is the simplest model Octopus offers.

 ## Usage